-- Children enrolling in Red Cross lessons (Level 1-6) must be 5 years old by the first lesson.
-Younger children or 5 year olds not ready for Red Cross lessons may be interested in our specialized toddler or pre-school swim classes.
+- Children enrolling in Red Cross lessons (Levels 1 to 6) must be 5 years old by the first lesson.
+Younger children or 5-year-olds not ready for Red Cross lessons may be interested in our specialized toddler or preschool swim classes.

 - Review the skills listed for each class.
 The skills listed are those skills needed in order to pass the class.
 Can your child complete all of the skills listed?
 If yes, advance to the next level.
 If not, enroll in that class.

-For ages 18 months-3 years along with a parent or guardian
+For ages 18 months to 3 years along with a parent or guardian

-Parent Child Aquatics is designed to familiarize children 18 months-3 years in the water with help from a parent or guardian.
-Instructors provide water safety for parents as well as holding/support techniques.
+Parent-Child Aquatics is designed to familiarize children 18 months to 3 years in the water with help from a parent or guardian.
+Instructors provide water safety for parents as well as holding / support techniques.
 The American Red Cross does not focus on independent swimming at this age and does not encourage forced submersions.
 Children participating are required to wear a swim diaper.

-This class is designed to familiarize children ages 3-5 with an introduction to water skills.
+This class is designed to familiarize children ages 3 to 5 with an introduction to water skills.
 Children will orient to the aquatic environment, gain basic aquatic skills, and gain greater independence in their skills and develop more comfort in and around water.
-Preschool skills include getting wet, water entry/exit, blowing bubbles, submerging face, bobbing, exploring the pool, front and back floats, underwater exploration with eyes open, arm movement and kicking on front and back and rolling over.
+Preschool skills include getting wet, water entry/exit, blowing bubbles, submerging face, bobbing, exploring the pool, front and back floats, underwater exploration with eyes open, arm movement and kicking on front and back, and rolling over.

 Red Cross Swim Lessons